bitfloat/bitfield/README.md

     representation, i.e. if there are 3 cases (which takes up 2 bits), the bit flags will be `case 1 = 00`, `case 2 == 01` and
     `case 3 == 10`, and so on.

+A flag is declared by calling a suitable function, some of which are provided here, but some of which are already available elsewhere (more below).
+For example `bf_na(x = input, test = "x")` will test whether the column `x` in the table `input` has `NA`-values.
+These functions are provided to `bf_grow()`, where the bitfield is characterised.

 ``` r
 newRegistry <- newRegistry %>%